Details

 Kenyan AA Coffee

 Quality control is taken very seriously by the Kenyan coffee exporters.
-All Kenya coffee beans are graded after they are milled.
-Kenya AA coffee beans are the highest grade, denoting the largest sized beans.
-AA coffee from Kenya fetches the highest prices at the weekly auctions where coffee is traded.
+All coffee beans are graded after they are milled, with AA as the highest grade, denoting the largest sized beans.
+AA coffee is generally considered to be of a higher quality than the other grades and fetches the highest prices at the weekly auctions where coffee is traded.

 As with all of our gourmet coffee, Martinez & Company carries only top grade Kenya AA coffee, so that you can always be sure that you are buying the best Kenyan coffee available.
 Our AA coffee from the Miricho Estate in the Central Highlands is noted for its rich, winey flavour and, until recently, was almost exclusively sold to the coffee-loving sheiks of the Arabian Gulf.
 Now, you too can sample this exquisite AA coffee from Kenya's Miricho Estate.